pacyL2K19/graphql-mongodb-nestjs-tutorial/README.md

-# Build a GraphQL API using NestJs and MongoDB - PART 1
+# Build a GraphQL API using NestJs and MongoDB in a modern way - PART 2

 <p align="center">
   <a href="http://nestjs.com/" target="blank"><img src="./static/assets/cover.png" alt="Nest Logo" /></a>